thomassimmer/NeoPass/README.md

 - **Space**: Pressing the Spacebar will copy the password of the currently selected entry to your clipboard, allowing for easy pasting into other applications.

 - **l**: Use this command to change the language settings of the tool.

+- **p**: Use this command to change the master password of the tool.

 ## Contributing